amarland/android-vector-rasterizer/README.md

 # android-vector-rasterizer ![Build](https://github.com/amarland/android-vector-rasterizer/actions/workflows/gradle-ci.yml/badge.svg)

-A JVM command-line tool to generate WebP images from SVG files for the multiple Android pixel densities.
+A command-line tool to generate WebP images from SVG files for the multiple Android pixel densities.

+**Java 11 or later is required to run this tool.**

 ## Usage

 Usage information can be obtained by passing the `--help / -h` option:

 ```
-rasterize [<options>] <source>...
+java -jar android-vector-rasterizer.jar [<options>] <source>...

 Density options: